KrisHedges/fluidity/README.md

  stylus file.styl --use ../fluidity/lib/fluidity
 ~~~

-For more information about all the commandline options for Stylus visit the http://learnboost.github.com/stylus/ target="_blank">Stylus</a> docs or type 'stylus --help'
+For more information about all the commandline options for Stylus visit the http://learnboost.github.com/stylus/ or type 'stylus --help'

 # Provided Mixin Functions
+___For Complete Documentation visit [FluidityCSS.com](http://fluiditycss.com/)___

 ## Reset & Typography
  These are simply included as part of fluidity and serve as a safe base-line.